10kH/LOGIC/README.md

 ## Further Information

-For a more comprehensive theoretical background and detailed methodologies, please refer to the body of our accompanying paper.
+For a more comprehensive theoretical background, detailed methodologies and experimental setting, please refer to the body of our accompanying paper.